mateusz0909/calmnow-lp/_pages/termsofservice.md

 **10. Governing Law**

-These Terms shall be governed by the laws of **[Your Country/State]**, without regard to its conflict of law provisions.
+These Terms shall be governed by the laws of **Poland**, without regard to its conflict of law provisions.

 **11. Contact Us**